How to earn cryptocurrency

 Crypto earning is a way to put your digital assets to work to passively grow your holdings.

 The simplest way to do this is to deposit your assets into an eligible exchange account or use a specialized lending service.
-If you’re more experienced with crypto, you can also use a personal wallet to access blockchain-based services to generate yield, but this tends to come with higher risk.
+If you’re more experienced with crypto, you can also use a personal wallet to access blockchain-based services to generate yield, but this tends to come with a higher risk.

 Potential earnings vary widely depending on the method used, with riskier options known for offering rates north of 20% APY.